man-group/ArcticDB/docs/mkdocs/docs/index.md

 For more information on how to correctly format the `uri` string, please view the docstring ([`help(Arctic)`](api/arctic.md#arcticdb.Arctic)) or read the [storage access](#storage-access) section (click the link or keep reading below this section).

-#### Library Setup
+### Library Setup

 ArcticDB is geared towards storing many (potentially millions) of tables.
-Individual tables are called _symbols_ and are stored in collections called _libraries_.
-A single _library_ can store multiple symbols.
+Individual tables (DataFrames) are called _symbols_ and are stored in collections called _libraries_.
+A single _library_ can store many symbols.

 _Libraries_ must first be initialized prior to use: